 Please use the navigation at the top to learn more about our department's functions and activities.

-Clusters of Mpox cases have been reported in several countries recently, including in the United States.
+Clusters of Mpox cases have been reported in several countries over the past year, including in the United States.
 Previous cases outside of Africa have been associated with travel from Nigeria, though recent cases do not have direct travel-associated exposure risks.
 There is evidence to suggest that some cases may be epidemiologically linked (i.e., the patients were identified at sexual health clinics).

 Clinicians are asked to keep a high suspicion for potential cases and to follow these important steps to prevent mpox virus transmission at VUMC:

 - Consider mpox in patients presenting with a new vesicular or pustular rash.
 Suspicion should be heightened if the rash occurs in people who within 21 days of illness onset: